nuxtus/documentation/docs/upgrade.md

 2. Update "nuxt-directus" to "^3.2.2" in `client/package.json`
 3. Update @nuxtus/nuxt-module to "2.0.0" in `client/package.json`
 4. Update your `client/nuxt.config.ts` like this:
-// TOOD: Fix this to use the + - feature of vitepress

 ```ts
 publicRuntimeConfig: { [!code  --]